AnejL/archer/readme.md

 **What do all these files do?**

+*installer.sh* - main script that makes all the changes to the system

-*aur* - list of AUR git repos
+*aur* - list of AUR programs

 *essentials* - list of essential official arch packages for creating a small and functional system

-*installer.sh* - main script that makes all the changes to the system

 *configs* - directory for all the config files that are copied or compiled in the installation process